The Leaders’ Summit

 Somewhere in the weight of ministry, the person doing the work can start to disappear.

-But here's the thing — Christ never loses sight of you.
+Christ never loses sight of you.
 Not in the exhaustion.
 Not in the drift.
 You are transformed in him, and his grace is still transforming you.
-The Leaders Summit is simply a chance to remember that.
+The Leaders’ Summit is simply a chance to remember that.
 To slow down long enough to let it be true again.

 What does it actually look like to lead from wholeness instead of wounds?